-This ras el hanout-spiced grilled chicken salad is full of delicious Mediterranean spices and flavors.
-Its star is juicy and tender grilled chicken that's marinated in a Greek yogurt and homemade ras el hanout spice mix.
-The spices infuse the meat and give it a delicious and complex flavor while the yogurt gently tenderizes the chicken without making it rubbery.
-The salad is finished with feta, olives, artichoke hearts, cucumber, tomato, parsley and a delicious cumin lemon sumac dressing.
+This ras el hanout grilled chicken salad is full of delicious Mediterranean spices and flavors.
+Its star is juicy and tender grilled chicken marinated in a Greek yogurt and homemade ras el hanout spice mix.
+The salad is served with a delicious cumin, lemon and sumac dressing.

-For more delicious fresh salad flavors, also check out this dolma salad!
+For more delicious Mediterranean flavors also check out this Mediterranean chicken seasoning!

-Ras el hanout is a north African spice mix that is heavily used in Moroccan cuisine.
-Loosely translated, the term means "top shelf" or "the best spices on offer."
-That means that there is no hard and fast rule as to what all can go into a ras el hanout blend.
-But, some spices are common among the different ras el hanout versions, including cardamom, cinnamon, black pepper, coriander and clove.
+Ras el hanout is a complex spice blend and there is no definite rule as to which spices belong in it.
+But, some ingredients are common among the many different versions of ras el hanout, including cardamom, cinnamon, black pepper, coriander and clove.

-The spices I use in my ras el hanout blend are:
+The spices I use in my ras el hanout are:

 - cardamom